 P2 – Open = 824, High = 847, Low = 818, Close = 835

-The risk taker would initiate the long position at the close of P2 which is around 835.
-The stop loss for the trade would be lowest low price between P1 and P2; which in this case it is 810.
+The risk-taker would initiate the long position at the close of P2, which is around 835.
+The stop loss for the trade would be the lowest low price between P1 and P2; which in this case, it is 810.

 Once the trade has been initiated, the trader will have to wait for either the target to be hit or the stop loss to be triggered.

-And here is another example where a bullish harami occurred but the stoploss on the trade triggered leading to a loss.
+And here is another example where a bullish harami occurred, but the stoploss on the trade triggered a loss.

 9.3 – The bearish harami

-The bearish harami pattern appears at the top end of an uptrend which gives the trader a opportunity to initiate a short trade.
+The bearish harami pattern appears at the top end of an uptrend, allowing the trader to initiate a short trade.

 The thought process behind shorting a bearish harami is as follows:

-- On P1, the market trades higher, and makes a new high and closes positively forming a blue candle day.
-The trading action reconfirms the bulls dominance in the market
+- On P1, the market trades higher and makes a new high and closes positively forming a blue candle day.
+The trading action reconfirms bulls dominance in the market.

-- On P2 the market unexpectedly opens lower which displaces the bulls ,and sets in a bit of panic to bulls
+- On P2 the market unexpectedly opens lower, displaces the bulls, and sets in a bit of panic to bulls.

 The trade setup for the short trade based on bearish harami is as follows:

-- The open price on P2 should be lower than the close price of P1
+- The open price of P2 should be lower than the close price of P1.

-- The close price on P2 should be greater than the open price of P1
+- The close price of P2 should be greater than the open price of P1.

 - The highest high between P1 and P2 acts as the stoploss for the trade.